spenjnb/real-state-project/README.md

 ## Prerequisites

-- Python 3.8+
+- Python 3.8+ (make sure Python is in your system PATH)
 - Node.js 16+
-- PostgreSQL
 - Docker and Docker Compose
+- Git

 ## Local Development Setup